shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_APIv3Filter.md

 1.1 If the token_id is  admin_token does not process further and returns as admin_token is handled by class AdminTokenAuthMiddleware.

 2. Else, gets token reference using token api, token_ref = self.token_api.get_token(token_id)
+(get_token() returns token without validation, mayb be from cache)

 3. If you are using the Revoke extension with backend other than KVS then validate token.
+(if revocation extenstion, the extension might not nullify the token when revocked, so perform extra validation)

 Code Snippet:

 `if not CONF.token.revoke_by_id:

                 self.token_api.token_provider_api.validate_token(
                     context['token_id'])`

 4. Validates token_bind;  wsgi.validate_token_bind(context, token_ref)

+It also set context:

+`context = {'token_id': token_id}
+context['environment'] = request.environ`

+5. Build Auth Context from token and returns the Auth Context

+"""Environment variable used to convey the Keystone auth context.

+Auth context is essentially the user credential used for policy enforcement.
+It is a dictionary with the following attributes:

+* ``user_id``: user ID of the principal
+* ``project_id`` (optional): project ID of the scoped project if auth is project-scoped
+* ``domain_id`` (optional): domain ID of the scoped domain if auth is domain-scoped
+* ``roles`` (optional): list of role names for the given scope
+* ``group_ids``: list of group IDs for which the API user has membership

+"""

 ###**admin_token_auth:**  keystone.middleware:AdminTokenAuthMiddleware.factory